 Over the last 51 years Barry Zalma has dedicated his life to insurance, insurance claims and the need to defeat insurance fraud.
-He has created the following library of books and other materials to make it possible for insurers and their claims staff to become insurance claims professionals.
+He has created the following library of books and other materials to make it for insurers and their claims staff to become insurance claims professionals.

 “HEADS I WIN, TAILS YOU LOSE”

 A collection of columns originally published in the magazines “Insurance Journal,” “Insurance Week,” and “The John Cooke Insurance Fraud Report” insurance trade publications serving the insurance community in the United States that have been updated and revised.

 The title, “Heads I Win, Tails You Lose” is meant to describe insurance fraud as it works in the Unites States.
 It means that whenever a person succeeds in perpetrating an insurance fraud everyone who buys insurance is the loser.

 How a young lawyer and wise old investigator defeated an attempt at life insurance fraud.

 My name is Marion Orpheus Montague.
 My friends, and some enemies, call me “MOM.”
 It is not a designation of my ability to nurture my clients.
 I have never been, nor will I ever be, maternal.
 I accept the play on my initials because it causes adversaries to underestimate me.

 I am 66-years-old.
 My grayish blond hair is thin and my full beard is a bit scraggly.
 My face is round and often tinged with red.
 My nose is full, my eyes green and my cheeks bulge out to the sides trying to emulate the belly that precedes every other part of my body as I walk.
 People see me and do not believe that I am a private investigator.
 Seeing me they often think that I am on leave from my winter work as a Macy’s Santa Claus.

 I like being underestimated.
 It makes my job as an investigator easier.